adamsiwiec1/s3Backfiller/README.md

 - Add flag to optionally zip dest files.
 - Option to organize destination folder structure.
 - Automate batch size selection to be most efficient.
+- Add commands to clean up /tmp dir upon exit.
+- "How would you like to deal with nested json?" prompt. (i.e., create a new pq file and append to it each time you encounter a nested field, write the nested field all into 1 cell as a string, etc..)

 ### Examples: